 How long will it take to complete my course?

 That depends, but most of our courses take around 9-12 months to complete.
-Unlike university courses, which can take years of slow and painful study, vocational training is designed with the goal of getting you out into the workplace as soon as you’re ready.
+Vocational training is designed with the goal of getting you out into the workplace as soon as you’re ready.

 Am I eligible for funding or concessions to help pay for my course?